yanko-sem/SO-ARM-101/README_EN.md

 - strict consistency between recording and deployment;
 - a shared mask for the global camera;
+- **per-camera visual reference with quantitative conformity scoring**: conformity check before each recording block and at deployment (image consistent with the dataset, guided recalibration if needed);
 - exposure / white-balance / gain locking;
 - verification of both camera streams;
 - monitoring of serial reads and writes during recording;